What is chemsex? - is it addictive and what are the risks for physical and mental health?

 GHB (Gamma Hydroxybutyrate) / GBL (Gamma-Butyrolactone)

 GHB and GBL look identical.
 They are sold as colourless oily liquids or as powder or paste.
-GHB has a medical use in the treatment of narcolepsy, and GBL is used in stain remover, rust remover, superglue remover, as an alloy cleaner and as a paint stripper.
-When consumed, GBL is converted into GHB in the body.
+GHB has a medical use treatment of narcolepsy, and GBL is used in stain remover, rust remover, superglue remover, as alloy cleaner and as a paint stripper.
+When consumed, GBL is converted into GHB body.

 GHB is essentially a depressant, however, in small quantities, it can produce a euphoric high and sometimes hallucinations.
 Since GHB comes in liquid form - sometimes, it is referred to as Liquid Ecstasy and is considered a highly sexualised drug.